 Tomato Diseases to Treat

 Several kinds of diseases can plague tomato plants.
-Watch leaf health, watering status, and the way that the plants are growing so that you can catch disease early to treat or eradicate it.
+If you keep a close eye on your plants' leaf health, watering status, and growth patterns, there's a good chance you'll be able to catch the disease early to treat or eradicate it.

-Blight.
-Two fungal diseases are known as blight - Alternaria solani or early blight, and Phytophthora infestans or late blight.
-Early blight begins, obviously, earlier in the season and creates target-shaped ring spots on the leaves, usually on the lower portion of the plant first.
+- Blight: Two fungal diseases are known as blight: Alternaria solani or early blight, and Phytophthora infestans or late blight.
+Early blight begins earlier in the season and creates target-shaped ring spots on the leaves, usually on the lower portion of the plant first.
 Late blight causes irregular blotchy spots on the leaves and fruit.
-Controlling the environment to prevent excessive heat, moisture, and crowding helps to inhibit the fungal growth.
+Controlling the environment to prevent excessive heat, moisture, and crowding helps to inhibit fungal growth.
 Remove affected leaves and adjust care as necessary.

-Leaf Spots.
-You’ll notice leaf spots in the center of leaves, a black or grey spot with a light center.
+- Leaf Spots: You’ll notice spots in the center of leaves, a black or gray spot with a light center.
 Once the spots settle in, the leaf will turn yellow, then brown, and wither away.
-Leaf spots are caused by fungus, encouraged by excess heat and moisture, so removing the affected leaves and adjusting the environment will help to stop the spread.
+Leaf spots are caused by a fungus, encouraged by excess heat and moisture, so removing the affected leaves and adjusting the environment can help to stop the spread

-Bacterial.
-Exposed to the plant through a cut or damage in the vine or plant, bacterial diseases can wreak havoc on your tomato plants.
-Usually indicated by spots and blotches, remove the infected areas as soon as you see them.
+- Bacterial Infection: Exposed to the plant through a cut or damage in the vine or plant, bacterial diseases can wreak havoc on your tomato plants.
+If your plants are experiencing bacterial infection, you'll notice spots and blotches.
+To treat the problem, remove the infected areas as soon as you see them.

 Preventing Tomato Disease

-To prevent fungal diseases in tomatoes, plant tomatoes with appropriate spacing so that they don’t crowd each other and trap heat and moisture on the leaves.
-Watering low, like with a soaker hose, will keep water on the soil rather than catching on the leaves from above.
-Keep branches off of the ground, where they would set in moisture and breed disease.
+To prevent fungal diseases in tomatoes, give them plenty of growing space.
+Crowding your plants will trap heat and moisture on the leaves and vines and that can result in problems.
+Watering the plants' roots with a soaker hose will keep water in the soil rather than catching on the leaves from above.
+Overhead watering also can cause soil born bacteria to splash up onto your vines.
+Keep them off of the ground, where they would sit in moisture and breed disease.

 An ounce of prevention is, in this case, worth pounds of fungicides and rotten tomatoes!
-Start well in the beginning of the season, and you’ll harvest plenty of delicious, organic tomatoes later on.
+Start well at the beginning of the season, and you’ll harvest plenty of delicious, organic tomatoes later on.